-When HPV vaccines are given in school the HSE will let you know the date of immunisations.
+The HSE will let you know the date they will attend your school and give the immunisations.
 If a student misses that immunisation in school, the HSE will arrange for the student to be vaccinated at a HSE clinic.

 To read more about HPV please visit the following pages

 The following information materials are available for parents of girls in First Year of second level schools or equivalent in special schools.

 Information Booklet - English | Irish | Arabic | Simplified Chinese | German | French | Polish | Portuguese | Romanian | Russian

 Consent Form - English and Irish combined form

 The vaccine used in the school programme is called Gardasil.
 It is manufactured by Sanofi Pasteur MSD.
 Please read Gardasil - Summary of Product Characteristics (SPC) and Gardasil - Patient Information Leaflet (PIL) for more information about the vaccine.

 If you have any questions please contact the schools immunisation programme office in your area.
 The contact phone numbers are available in English and Irish.